 Applicants are invited to provide a statement detailing any information they believe should be removed from the published version of their private ruling.

-If the information the applicant wants removed is more than simply names and addresses, reasons why publication of this information will breach the applicant's privacy should be provided.
+If the information the applicant wants removed is more than simply names and addresses, then provide reasons why publication of this information will breach the applicant's privacy.